RafaMedeiroz/previsao-tempo/README.md

+A weather forecasting system was developed using React through Vite and the OpenWeather API.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.